Montoneros: From 1970 to Videla's military dictatorship

 On 26 July 1972, they set off explosives in the Plaza de San Isidro in Buenos Aires, which injured three policemen and killed one fireman (Carlos Adrián Ayala), who died of wounds two days later.

 That same day, a policeman (Agent Ramón González) is shot dead after intercepting a vehicle when the two male and two female MPM guerrillas inside draw their guns and open fire on the police vehicle.

 In April 1973, Colonel Héctor Irabarren, head of the 3rd Army Corps' Intelligence Service, was killed when resisting a kidnap attempt by the Mariano Pojadas and Susana Lesgart platoons of the Montoneros.

-On 17 October 1972, a powerful bomb detonated inside the Sheraton Hotel in Buenos Aires, to the horror of nearly 700 guests, killing a Canadian woman (Lois Crozier, travel agent from West Vancouver) and gravely wounding her husband Gerry as he slept.
+On 17 October 1972, a powerful bomb detonated inside the Sheraton Hotel in Buenos Aires, with nearly 700 guests at the time, killing a Canadian woman (Lois Crozier, travel agent from West Vancouver) and gravely wounding her husband Gerry as he slept.
 The Montoneros and the Revolutionary Armed Forces later claimed responsibility for the attack.

 On 11 March 1973, Argentina held general elections for the first time in ten years.
 Perón loyalist Héctor Cámpora became president and Perón returned from Spain.
-In a controversial move, he released all left-wing guerrillas held captive at the time in Argentina.
+In a controversial move, he released all left-wing guerrillas held in prison at the time in Argentina.